 A very modern station in the middle of a pretty sleepy city.
 Today being Sunday, everyone was out doing things, but only downtown, from the looks of it.
 And it seems everyone rides their bikes to the station.
 Why do I say that?

+Four rows that stretched for almost 1/4 mile of parked bikes.
 We took this picture so we could find ours when we got back!
+Can you spot them? |

 I'd never seen that many bikes parked in one spot, even in Tokyo.
 We found some coin lockers in the station and stowed our backpacks so we could actually travel light for a little while.

 These are all the city mascots of Nagano Prefecture.
+Each locker had a different mascot on it. |

 We hopped on a bus that, after half an hour of very stop-and-go traffic, brought us to the small town of Matsushiro, home of the ancient Sanada clan, big players in the Warring States period or Japan, and one of the more powerful families up to the Meiji Restoration.
 They also have a main character in the Samurai Warriors video game series.
 Of course.